hieunugent/cybersecurity/readme.md

 design principles
 security audits
 - Security Frameworks : Guidelines used for building plans to help mitigate risk threats to data and privacy
+- Security controls: safeguards designed to reduce  specific security risks
+  - Encryption: The process of converting data from a readable format to an encoded format
+  - Authentication: the process of verifying who someone or something is
+    - Biometrics: unique physical characteristics that can be used to verify a person's identity
+    - Vishing: the exploitation of electronic voice communication to obtain sensitive information or to impersonate a known source
+  - Authorization: the concept of granting access to specify resource within system

+NIST Cybersecurity Framework (CSF)\
+A voluntary framework that consist of standards, guidelines, and best practices to manage cybersecurity risk. five importance core : identify- protect- detect -respond-recover
+- NIST S.P.
+800-53 : a unified framework for protecting the security of information systems within the federal government